Deucrictibant for hereditary angioedema

 Clinical testing: | In Phase 3 clinical testing |

-Angioedema occurs when fluid builds beneath the skin or mucous membranes, resulting in repeat attacks of swelling that can arise anywhere in the body.
-In HAE, this is generally due to genetic mutations that result in the excessive production and release of bradykinin.
-Too much bradykinin causes blood vessels to widen and become more permeable, leaking fluid into surrounding tissues.
+Angioedema occurs when fluid builds up beneath the skin or mucous membranes, resulting in repeated attacks of swelling that can arise anywhere in the body.
+In HAE, this is generally due to genetic mutations that lead to the excessive production and release of bradykinin.
+Too much bradykinin causes blood vessels to widen and become permeable, leaking fluid into surrounding tissues.

-Deucrictibant is a small molecule designed to block the B2 receptor for bradykinin.
-It effectively prevents bradykinin from interacting with its receptor and triggering blood vessel leakage, which is expected to bring swelling under control.
-Studies in lab-grown cells showed that deucrictibant is about 20 times more potent than icatibant, the active ingredient in Firazyr, an approved injectable on-demand treatment for HAE that also works by targeting and blocking the B2 receptor for bradykinin.
+Deucrictibant is a small molecule that’s designed to block the B2 receptor for bradykinin.
+It effectively prevents bradykinin from interacting with its receptor and triggering blood vessel leakage, which should bring swelling under control.
+Studies in lab-grown cells showed that deucrictibant is about 20 times more potent than icatibant, the active ingredient in Firazyr, an approved injectable on-demand treatment for HAE that also targets and blocks the B2 receptor for bradykinin.

-PHVS416, an immediate-release capsule formulation of deucrictibant, is expected to take less than 30 minutes to reach a therapeutic level in the blood; it is being tested as an on-demand treatment to control swelling attacks as they occur.
-PHVS719, an extended-release tablet, is designed to release deucrictibant slowly over the course of 24 hours, allowing for once-daily dosing for prophylaxis.
-This is expected to reduce how often swelling attacks occur.
+PHVS416, an immediate-release capsule formulation of deucrictibant, is expected to take less than 30 minutes to reach a therapeutic level in the blood.
+It’s being tested as an on-demand treatment to control swelling attacks as they occur.
+PHVS719, an extended-release tablet formulation, is designed to release deucrictibant slowly over 24 hours, allowing for once-daily dosing for prophylaxis.
+This should reduce how often swelling attacks occur.

-Deucrictibant has been tested across a range of clinical trials involving both healthy volunteers and HAE patients.
-The therapy is currently in Phase 2 and Phase 3 clinical testing.
+Deucrictibant has been tested across a range of clinical trials involving both healthy volunteers and people with HAE.
+It’s currently in Phase 3 clinical testing.

 RAPIDe-1 Phase 2 trial

-A two-part Phase 2 clinical trial, called RAPIDe-1 (NCT04618211), tested how well PHVS416 worked at easing symptoms associated with swelling attacks in 74 adults with HAE type 1 or 2, ages 18 to 75.
-All enrolled patients had experienced three or more attacks in the previous four months, or two or more attacks in the two months prior to trial screening.
+A two-part Phase 2 clinical trial, called RAPIDe-1 (NCT04618211), tested how well PHVS416 worked at easing symptoms associated with swelling attacks in 74 adults with HAE type 1 or 2, ages 18-75.
+All enrolled patients had had three or more attacks in the previous four months, or two or more attacks in the two months before trial screening.

-In its first part, study participants received a single 10, 20, or 30 mg dose of deucrictibant when they were not having an attack to evaluate its pharmacokinetics.
-In its second part, these patients randomly were assigned to either deucrictibant or a placebo for at-home, on-demand treatment of three swelling attacks.
+In its first part, the participants received a single 10, 20, or 30 mg dose of deucrictibant when they were not having an attack to evaluate its pharmacokinetics, that is, movement into, through, and out of the body.
+In its second part, the patients were randomly assigned to either deucrictibant or a placebo for at-home, on-demand treatment of three swelling attacks.

 Consistent with data from healthy adults, PHVS416 was rapidly absorbed into the bloodstream.
-Mean concentrations of 13.8 nanograms per milliliter were reached within 30 minutes, and they were maintained for eight hours when PHVS416 was given at a dose of 10 or 20 mg, and for more than 10 hours when given at the 30 mg dose.
+Mean concentrations of 13.8 nanograms per milliliter were reached within 30 minutes and were maintained for eight hours at a dose of 10 or 20 mg, and for more than 10 hours when given at 30 mg.

 The trial met its main goal of easing skin pain, skin swelling, and abdominal pain within four hours of dosing with PHVS416 versus a placebo.
 A composite visual analogue scale (VAS-3) score covering 147 swelling attacks in 62 patients was an average of 16 points lower for PHVS416 versus a placebo, indicating greater symptom relief.
 PHVS416 was effective at all tested doses, and the median time for patients to report the start of a swelling attack coming under control was less than 30 minutes.